Coping With Depression: 5 Tips to Coping With Depression

 How do I know this?
 I have suffered from severe depression and am actually just now beginning to pull myself from the depths of it.
 I understand how overwhelming the feelings of depression can be.
 I know how it feels to have feelings of complete hopelessness and helplessness.
 I also understand that it is not easy to overcome it.

-Another thing I know is that not everyone suffering from depression can afford a therapist or medicine to help combat these feelings.
+Another thing I know is that not everyone can afford a therapist or medicine to help combat these feelings.
 That is why I have put together a short list of five things an individual can do to help improve their life as they deal with depression.
 I do not claim that these things will by any means cure anyone of depression, but hopefully it will help them to at least cope.

 1) Think Positive….